Al Anoud Al Fayez

+She married King Abdullah bin Abdulaziz Al Saud in 1972 when she was 15 years old and he was about 50 years old.
+They divorced in 2003 and she has since then lived in London, United Kingdom.
+The King reportedly soured on her because of their inability to produce a son.
+She is the mother of four daughters: Jawaher, Hala, Maha, and Sahar Al-Saud.
+Her daughters were held captive by the Saudi regime, prompting Sheikha Al Anoud to call on the international community to help them.
+In 2021, her daughter Hala died.
+Her daughter Maha died six months later.

 Marriage to the Saudi king

 When she was fifteen years old, Sheikha Al Anoud entered into an arranged marriage with King Abdullah of Saudi Arabia.
-They have four daughters together: Sheikha Jawaher bint Abdullah bin Abdulaziz, Sheikha Hala bint Abdullah bin Abdulaziz, Sheikha Maha bint Abdullah bin Abdulaziz, and Sheikha Sahar bint Abdullah bin Abdulaziz.
+They have four daughters together: Princess Jawaher bint Abdullah bin Abdulaziz, Princess Hala bint Abdullah bin Abdulaziz, Princess Maha bint Abdullah bin Abdulaziz, and Princess Sahar bint Abdullah bin Abdulaziz.
 Sheikha Alanoud and King Abdullah divorced in 2003.